kamicane/Super-DMG-01/README.md

 ## Disclaimer

+Version 1.3 was fully operational, albeit with a few silly mistakes (reversed battery connectors and a reversed capacitor polarity).
+Version 1.4 fixes those mistakes, but has not yet been tested.

 I am not an electronics expert.
 This board might fry your games, set your house on fire and kill your pets.

 ## WIP Instructions